HAZWOPER and Emergency Response Training: Which Do I Need?

 Cal/OSHA (8 CCR 5192) contains California standard information pertaining to Hazardous Waste Operations and Emergency Response (HAZWOPER).
 The language can be difficult to digest, so attempting to determine which EH&S training course(s) you or your employees may require can often be confusing.
 The training an employee requires depends on the types of job duties that the employee will, or will potentially, be performing.
 What follows are descriptions of two of the most commonly required OSHA training categories, HAZWOPER and Emergency Response, and the courses that fall within each.

 The 24-hour course is for occasional site workers who carry out remediation operations involving hazardous substances at fully characterized sites where exposure above established thresholds (PELs) is not expected and where the use of respirators is not required more than 30 days per year.

-The 40-hour course is for those site workers who will more regularly be responding to a wide array of potential events, particularly when involving the use of personal protective equipment (PPE) and/or respirators more than 30 days per year.
+The 40-hour course is for general site workers who will be performing remediation in a wide array of environments, particularly when those environments are hazardous to a point necessitating the use of personal protective equipment (PPE) and/or respirators for more than 30 days per year.

 If an employee initially obtained the 24-hour HAZWOPER certification but has subsequently experienced a change in job duties that makes necessary the full 40-hour training, there is a 16-hour HAZWOPER Supplemental course available.
 Upon successful completion of the 16-hour course, the employee will achieve his/her 40-hour certificate.
 Employees who supervise those workers described above are required to undergo additional training; for such employees, NES offers a course entitled ‘Supervisors of Hazardous Waste Workers’.

-The Emergency Response category comprises five sub-categories with corresponding training: First Responder Awareness, Emergency Response First Responder Operations, Emergency Response Hazardous Materials Technician, Emergency Response Hazardous Materials Specialist, and Incident Commander.
+Emergency Response training applies to employees who will be responding to emergency events in various capacities.
+Emergency Response comprises five sub-categories with corresponding training: First Responder Awareness, Emergency Response First Responder Operations, Emergency Response Hazardous Materials Technician, Emergency Response Hazardous Materials Specialist, and Incident Commander.